haddocking/disvis/README.md

 If you are starting from a clean system, then read the installation instructions below to prepare your particular operating system.
+The INSTALLATION.md file contains instructions for accessing GPU acceleration on MacOSX.

 ### Linux